FERPA: Family Educational Rights and Privacy Act

 - Information the school has designated as “directory information” if applicable requirements under § 99.37 are met. (§ 99.31(a)(11))

-Students may authorize the release of information from their education records to their parents, guardian, or other party by accessing MMC Connect.
+Students may authorize the release of information from their education records to their parents, guardian, or another party by accessing MMC Connect.
 Under “Academic Profile”, students can click on “Add/Update Parent/Guardian/Other” or “Grant Rights to Parents/Guardian”.
 The parent/guardian or other designated individual will be given his/her own login id and password.
 Access to academic and/or financial information is available online via MMC’s intranet system, Parent Connect.

 For more specific details about FERPA, you may view Marymount Manhattan FERPA policy or on the U.S. Department of Education’s Family Policy Compliance Office (FPCO)website.

-If you have questions regarding FERPA, you may contact the Office of the Registrar via email email@example.com or the Center for Student Services at 212-517-0500.
+If you have questions regarding FERPA, you may contact the Office of the Registrar via email at firstname.lastname@example.org or the Center for Student Services at 212-517-0500.